DanSM-5/vim-config/README.md

 - `IS_GITBASH`: Fallback to detect gitbash.
 On startup (before 'VimEnter') calling `uname` may yield a different value from the expected which makes this variable important when running on bash from git for windows.
 - `IS_POWERSHELL`: Used for preventing wrong detections when `uname.exe` is in the path as it will return the expected value for gitbash regardless of the shell that (n)vim was called from.
 - `IS_CMD`: Used for preventing wrong detections when `uname.exe` is in the path as it will return the expected value for gitbash regardless of the shell that (n)vim was called from.
 - `IS_FROM_CONTAINER`: Used for detecting if config is running within a container.
-This will enable container specifc configs.
+This will enable container specific configs.
 - `IS_TERMUX`: Used as fallback to detect termux environment on android (return will be `linux`).

 For more information about environment variables see [detection](https://github.com/DanSM-5/user-scripts/blob/master/bin/detection) script.